renaissancedog/korc/README.md

 * Quickly toggle parts by size or science node
 * Optimize by X per Delta-V
 * Restrict SRBs to the first stage(s)

-## Support This Project

-Find this tool useful?
-Like to see it continually supported?

-I am a self-employed software developer who built this in my free time.
-Unfortunately, I can't work on stuff like this all the time as I have to make money to eat and live.
-With your support, I can continue working on this and other great tools for Kerbal Space Program that everyone can benefit from!

-Please click the "Donate" link on the web app to support this project!
-Thanks!

 ## License